>

 1. Permanent Hair Color

-Naturally, we start at the permanents while learning about the different hair color types.
-Your longest-lasting option, permanent hair color, lasts the most amount of time.
-This hair color type is designed to change your hair’s natural pigment for good.
 A permanent hair color opens your hair cuticle and takes the new color deposit deep into your shaft.
-This is why permanent hair colors don’t wash out.
-However, you may need to get touch-ups done as and when your hair grows out.
+Additionally, permanent hair colors don’t wash out easily.
+You may need to get touch-ups done as and when your hair grows out.

 • When to use this hair color type?